diku-dk/hpps-e2020-pub/material/2-l-2/README.md

   Example files for testing: [`20_5.points`](20_5.points), [`10_2.points`](10_2.points).

-  The file `20_5.points` contains a properly formatted data file that you can use for testing.

 * *Index files* are much like points files, but instead of containing `double` values, they contain 4-byte `int` values, which are supposed to be valid 0-based indexes into the points of some other